-In this article you will learn what is spiral model and the advantages and disadvantages of spiral model.
-So let’s start with spiral model definition :
+In this article, you will learn what is a spiral model and what are the advantages and disadvantages of this model.

-Spiral model is an evolutionary software process model which is a combination of an iterative nature of prototyping and controlled and systematic aspects of traditional waterfall model.
+The spiral model is an evolutionary software process model which is a combination of iterative nature of prototyping and controlled and systematic aspects of the traditional waterfall model.

 This model was originally proposed by Boehm.
 It provides the potential for rapid development of incremental versions of the software.

-In Spiral model, software development takes place in series of developed releases.
-In initial stage iterations, the release or model might be a paper model or a prototype.
-In the later stages a more complete version of software is actually produced.
+In this model, software development takes place in a series of developed releases.
+In the initial stage iterations, the release or model might be a paper model or a prototype.
+In the later stages, a complete version of the software is produced.

 A spiral model is made up of set different framework activities made by the software engineering team.
-Take a look at the following spiral model diagram:
+Look at the following spiral model diagram:

-A spiral model is divided into number of framework activities, also called task regions.
-Every framework activities represent one section of the spiral path.
-As the development process starts, the software team perform activities that are indirect by a path around the spiral model in a clockwise direction.
-It begins at the center of spiral model.
+The model is divided into some framework activities, also called task regions.
+Every framework activity represents one section of the spiral path.
+As the development process starts, the software team performs activities that are indirect by a path around the spiral model in a clockwise direction.
+It begins at the center of the spiral model.

 Typically, there are between three and six task regions.
 The above figure depicts a spiral model that contains 6 task regions.

-- Customer communication-tasks required to establish effective communication between developer and customer.
+- Customer communication tasks required establishing effective communication between developer and customer.

-- Planning-tasks required to define resources, timelines and other project related information.
+- Planning-tasks required defining resources, timelines, and other project related information.

 - Risk analysis tasks required to assess both technical and management risks.

-- Engineering tasks required to build one or more representations of the application.
+- Engineering tasks required building one or more representations of the application.

-Each of the regions is populated by a set of work tasks, called a task set, that are adapted to the characteristics of the project to be undertaken.
+Each of the regions is populated by a set of work tasks, called a function set, which is adapted to the characteristics of the project to be undertaken.
 For small projects, the number of work tasks and their formality is low.
-For larger, more critical projects, each task region contains more work tasks that are defined to achieve a higher level of formality.
-In all cases, the umbrella activities e.g – software configuration management and software quality assurance are applied.
+For larger, more critical projects, each job region contains more work tasks that are defined to achieve a higher level of formality.
+In all cases, the umbrella activities, e.g. – software configuration management and software quality assurance are applied.

-The spiral model is a realistic approach to the development of large-scale systems and software.
-Check out some of the advantages of spiral model :
+A spiral model is a realistic approach to the development of large-scale systems and software.
+Check out some of its advantages:

-1. Estimates (i.e budget, schedule, etc) become more realistic as work progresses, because more important issues are discovered earlier.
+1. Estimates (i.e. budget, schedule, etc.) become more realistic as work progresses because more critical issues are discovered earlier.

-2. It is more able to cope with the changes that software development generally entails.
+2. It is more able to cope with the changes that software development entails.

 3. Software engineers can get their hands in and start working on a project earlier.

-With advantages there are also some disadvantages of spiral model.
-Here are some of the disadvantages of spiral model :-
+With advantages, there are also some disadvantages of the spiral model.
+Here are some of its disadvantages:

 1. Highly customized limiting re-usability.